Menu

 It is also alarming, to say the least, that Dr Gordon Hughes (the arbitrator) and John Pinnock (the administrator of the arbitration) allowed Dr Hughes’ wife’s name to be used to stop Laurie James (the President of the Institute of Arbitrators Australia) from uncovering Telstra’s conjured TF200 report (refer to Tampering With Evidence).

-I doubt, even now, 20-plus years after the event, Dr Hughes’ wife knows he used her to stop a transparent investigation by Laurie James, (then president of the Institute of Arbitrators Australia) into why her husband and John Pinnock (the second TIO) would not investigate the fresh TF200 EXICOM evidence that arrived on 28 November 1995, confirming that 11 months previously Telstra fraudulently manufactured their TF200 EXICOM arbitration report.
-I am sure Mrs Hughes would be alarmed that John Pinnock deceived Mr James by advising me that I telephoned Dr Hughes at 2.00 am when no such letter ever existed.
+I doubt, even now, 20-plus years after the event, Dr Hughes’ wife knows he used her to stop a transparent investigation by Laurie James (then president of the Institute of Arbitrators Australia) into why her husband and John Pinnock (the second TIO) would not investigate the fresh TF200 EXICOM evidence that arrived on 28 November 1995, confirming that 11 months previously Telstra fraudulently manufactured their TF200 EXICOM arbitration report.
+I am sure Mrs Hughes would be alarmed that John Pinnock deceived Mr James by advising me that I telephoned Dr Hughes at 2.00 am when no such letter existed.
 John Pinnock’s letter, dated 27 February 1996, was also copied to her husband.
 Why did Dr. Hughes allow such a letter to be sent when he must have known I did not telephone his wife at 2.00 am?
 I telephoned at 8:02 pm to tell Dr Hughes what this fresh evidence finally revealed (see Tampering With Evidence).

 This tampering with evidence, after it left my premises, raises a most important question: why has the Australian government not advised the Telstra board that Telstra have both a legal and moral obligation to rectify these as a matter of public interest because this tampering with evidence, during a litigation process, was committed when the Australian Government and its people owned the Telstra Corporation.

 It is bad enough to have to live with the knowledge that the Arbitration Resource Unit and the Arbitrator failed to investigate my complaints of the multiple, ongoing telephone problems that continued to haunt my struggling business throughout my arbitration process.
-Still, the situation becomes even worse when you consider what was to come when John Pinnock (the new administrator of the process), who also held the role of TIO advised Australian politicians that all of the problems I was still complaining about had been fixed during the arbitration, even though Mr Pinnock (the new TIO) were actually still receiving correspondence from Telstra, thirty-three months after my arbitration had ended, claiming that it ‘appeared’ as though the problems had continued to occur after the so-called ‘end’ of my arbitration.
-What this does highlight, however, is a clear indication of how corrupt the whole COT arbitration process was: it had been designed, from the very beginning to cover up Telstra’s bad workmanship, regardless of the cost, and the cost of that cover-up was the destruction of anyone who was prepared to stand up and raise legitimate complaints, with the Government, in relation to Telstra, on any level.
+Still, the situation becomes even worse when you consider what was to come when John Pinnock (the new administrator of the process), who also held the role of TIO, advised Australian politicians that all of the problems I was still complaining about had been fixed during the arbitration, even though Mr Pinnock (the new TIO) were still receiving correspondence from Telstra, thirty-three months after my arbitration had ended, claiming that it ‘appeared’ as though the problems had continued to occur after the so-called ‘end’ of my arbitration.
+What this does highlight, however, is a clear indication of how corrupt the whole COT arbitration process was: it had been designed, from the very beginning, to cover up Telstra’s bad workmanship, regardless of the cost, and the cost of that cover-up was the destruction of anyone who was prepared to stand up and raise legitimate complaints, with the Government, concerning Telstra, on any level.

 The marked Telstra FOI documents folio A64535 to A64562 (see Tampering With Evidence File No/5), are clear evidence that Telstra did do two separate TF200 tests on my collected phone two weeks apart.
 FOI folio A64535 confirms with this handwritten Telstra laboratory file note, dated 26 May 1994, that when wet beer was poured into a TF200 phone, the wet substance dried up within 48 hours.
-The air vents within the phone itself allowed for the beer to escape.
+The air vents within the telephone itself allowed for the beer to escape.
 In other words, how could my TF200, collected on 27 April 1994, have been wet inside the phone on 10 May 1994 when it was tested at Telstra’s laboratories?

 It has been brought to the attention of the undersigned that Telstra, a telecommunications company, tampered with evidence during an arbitration process.
 The undersigned had previously volunteered for the Cape Bridgewater Country Fire Authority (CFA) for many years before this incident came to light.
 During the arbitration process, Telstra deliberately misled the arbitrator by twisting the reason as to why the undersigned was unable to test their TF200 telephone at their premises during a scheduled meeting on 27 April 1994.
 Telstra had recorded in their file notes, which were later submitted to the arbitrator, that the undersigned had refused to allow them to test the phones due to feelings of fatigue.
 However, Telstra failed to mention that the undersigned had informed the fault response unit that they had been fighting an out-of-control fire for 14 hours and that their sore eyes made it impossible to observe the testing.